 Ladybugs live roughly one year as adult bugs.
 They go through a complicated larval and pupa stage which could be considered an additional amount of lifespan time.
 However, these beginning stages are quick, lasting roughly two months.

 Ladybugs are obviously prey to many different species of animals, such as birds and other bugs.
 However, they have many unique defense mechanisms, such as retreating their head should they sense danger, and excreting an unpleasant smell if threatened.
+They are also be impacted by a number of issues affecting their environments, such as habitat destruction and insecticides.

 The Average Ladybug Life Cycle